Outdoor Adventure NaturalistAlgonquin College

 Outdoor Adventure Naturalist

-The two-year Outdoor Adventure Naturalist Ontario College Diploma program, delivered in a compressed format over 43 weeks, is the perfect choice for anyone interested in working as a professional in the adventure/ecotourism sector, and guiding and educating clients through interpretation of natural environments.
-It has been created with our partner, Wilderness Tours, Canada`s largest outdoor adventure company.
+The two-year Outdoor Adventure Naturalist Ontario College Diploma program, delivered in a compressed format over 43 weeks, is the perfect choice for anyone interested in working as a professional in the adventure/ecotourism sector, guiding and educating clients through interpretation of natural environments.
+The Program has been created with our partner, Wilderness Tours, Canada`s largest outdoor adventure company.

 Complete extended activity skills training sessions and take on several expeditions - the last being self-executed.
-The program`s curriculum also includes business courses in interpretive media, risk management, financial management and marketing to enhance your career options and pathways.
+The program`s curriculum also includes business courses in interpretive media, marketing and financial and small business management to enhance your career options and pathways.